As part of its role as the global voice of libraries, IFLA engages with various international institutions and processes. These are highlighted below:

 Blue Shield International Committee

 IFLA is one of the Founding Four organisations, with a permanent seat on the Committee.
-IFLA Secretary General Gerald Leitner is IFLA’s representative.
+IFLA is represented by the Secretary General.
 Find out about how to get involved in the Blue Shield’s work.

 Coordinating Council of Audiovidual Archives Associations (CCAAA)

 IFLA is a member of the CCAAA.
 Greg Lukow is IFLA’s representative, working with the Audiovisual and Multimedia Section.

 IFLA has a permanent place on the ISBN International Board.
 IFLA’s representative is Ulrike Junger.